wp-plugins/flickr-slideshow-wrapper/readme.txt

 Stable tag: 1.0

 Including standard flickr slideshow into your blog.
 Call your FlickrSlideshow by adding <set_id="XXX"> to your content.
-Please do not forget to replace XXX by the set-id of the flickr-set you want to implement (www.flickr.com).

 == Description ==